prxshetty/AI-BlogBot/README.md

-# Blog Bot with Paraphraser
+# Blog Bot with AI Paraphraser
 Paraphrases the content from API or website using BeautifulSoup using pegasus.

 ### Dependencies